Find answers to common questions about acupuncture

 • Be mindful of how your body feels

 • Yes.
-When performed by a Registered Acupuncturist (R.Ac), acupuncture is safe and minimally invasive.
-At DaBōK, we use sterile, single-use needles and follow the Clean Needle Technique (CNT) as well as the safety and hygiene standards set by the College of Traditional Chinese Medicine Practitioners and Acupuncturists of Ontario (CTCMPAO).
+When performed by a Registered Acupuncturist (R.Ac.), acupuncture is safe and minimally invasive.
+At DaBōK, we use sterile, single-use needles and follow the Clean Needle Technique (CNT) along with the safety and hygiene standards set by the College of Traditional Chinese Medicine Practitioners and Acupuncturists of Ontario (CTCMPAO).